Conductivity of charge-neutral multicomponent 2D electron-hole system: Results and discussion

+For pristine gapped graphene, interparticle scattering suppresses the conventional Arrhenius behavior due to the cancellation of the Arrhenius exponents entering both the carrier density and the interparticle scattering time, thereby resulting in a linear temperature dependence~\cite{PhysRevB.109.085424}.
+The system considered here represents an intermediate case, hosting both massless electrons and massive holes separated from the Dirac point by an energy gap $\Delta$.
+As demonstrated above, an Arrhenius-like behavior is entirely absent in such a system, even when scattering by impurity centers dominates.
+In the clean QWs, depending on the specific interaction model and system parameters, the conductivity may exhibit a quadratic, plateau-like, or inverse quadratic conductivity temperature dependence.

-Furthermore, let us address the possiblity to control the system by external fields.
-Graphene represents a zero-bandgap material based on the honeycomb lattice with a linear Dirac dispersion~\cite{DasSarma2011, Novoselov2007, Zhang2005}.
-A gap opening remains a challenge here, and existing methods often degrade mobility.
+Furthermore, a gap opening remains a challenge in graphene, and existing methods often degrade mobility.
 Thus, achieving precise, stable gap control is difficult~\cite{Schwierz2010}.
-HgTe, by contrast, is a heterostructure whose properties can not only be engineered at the growth stage but also controlled in situ.
+HgTe QW structures, by contrast, are heterostructures whose properties can be engineered not only at the growth stage but also controlled in situ.
 In particular, the quantum well width determines the bandgap (a capability simply not possible in graphene~\cite{Snegirev2025}).
 Combined with in-situ tuning via the gate voltage to modulate the chemical potential and carrier degeneracy, this structural flexibility enables switching between distinct regimes, including insulator, semimetal, and topological insulator phases~\cite{doi:10.1126/science.1148047, Snegirev2025, Becker2014}.

-Another fundamental distinction lies in the valley degeneracy.
-Graphene exhibits four-fold degeneracy arising from two valleys and two spins, such that its low-energy spectrum consists of two spin-degenerate massless Dirac cones~\cite{DasSarma2011, Novoselov2007, Zhang2005}.
-This multi-valley structure introduces complex intervalley scattering processes that usually obscure the study of a single Dirac cone physics~\cite{DasSarma2011}.
-Instead, HgTe quantum wells near the critical well width (approximately 6--7 nm) enter a zero-gap semimetallic state analogous to graphene, but crucially, they host only a single spin-degenerate Dirac valley~\cite{doi:10.1126/science.1148047}.
-This fundamentally eliminates intervally scattering, thereby avoiding the complexities typical for graphene.
-Consequently, HgTe provides a cleaner and simpler Dirac fermion platform, enabling direct access to intrinsic Dirac physics without the obscuring effects.

-Together, these distinctions between HgTe-based structures and graphene make HgTe more beneficial for certain applications, especially, if one wants to model interaction-driven phenomena.
+In contrast, HgTe quantum wells offer a platform with a larger number of degrees of freedom, allowing for the study of the transformation from the graphene-like conductivity behavior at low temperatures, to the moderate temperature regime where the system consists of a mixture of quasirelativistic and non-relativistic particles interacting with each other.
+Indeed, at low temperatures, the finite gap $\Delta$ suppresses massive hole excitation, leaving Dirac carriers as the sole contributors and reproducing the stability observed in graphene.
+As the temperature increases, massive holes become thermally activated and participate significantly in conduction, yielding an analytically tractable and experimentally tunable response~\cite{Majumdar2025}.